fzhang00/fzhang00.github.io/_posts/2020-10-15-Gesture-and-motion.markdown

 ![Microbit Accelerometer axis](https://microbit-challenges.readthedocs.io/en/latest/_images/microbit_axes.png)

-To have a better sense about the axes, let's shake our microbit in each of these axis, and observe the accelerometer reading.
-Open this project in your MakeCode, and observe the device console
+To have a better sense about the axes, let's shake our microbit along each of these axis, and observe the accelerometer reading.
+Open the project below in your MakeCode, and download the program to your Microbit.

 <div style="position:relative;height:calc(300px + 5em);width:100%;overflow:hidden;"><iframe style="position:absolute;top:0;left:0;width:100%;height:100%;" src="https://makecode.microbit.org/---codeembed#pub:_ce5agr0Vudsj" allowfullscreen="allowfullscreen" frameborder="0" sandbox="allow-scripts allow-same-origin"></iframe></div>